This is a little project i started during the weeks of shutdown/ #stayathome caused by the Corona Virus.

 10 grams of good butter (if you take off meat you will need some fat to get a greasy dish of carrotsbonara)

 Put a pot of water to boil, meanwhile you mix in a bowl egg yolks with pecorino, parmigiano, a pinch of salt and black pepper and start to whip just enough to obtain a hard creamy mix.
-Start to warm this mix on the boiling water whipping it constantly to avoid the overcooking of egg yolk (over 82°C it will start to overcook), let’s keep around 50°C, so when you will put the hot pasta there will not be a thermal shock, that would fastly cook the yolks.
+Start to warm this mix on the boiling water whipping it constantly to avoid the overcooking of egg yolk (over 82°C it will start to overcook), let’s keep around 50°C, so when you will add the hot pasta there will not be a thermal shock, that would cook the yolks too fast.

 When water is boiling put some salt in it and put your spaghetti to cook for about one minute less than the recommended time written on the packaging.